Approximate Graph Colouring and the Crystal with a Hollow Shadow: Overview of results and techniques

 \subsection{Crystals}

 The criterion of acceptance for $\BA^k$ stated in Theorem~\ref{thm_decoupling_BLPAIP_for_cliques} is multilinear.
-Indeed, $\freeZ(\K_n^\tensor{k})$ is a space of integer affine\footnote{We call a tensor \emph{affine} if its entries sum up to $1$.} tensors, and the existence of a $k$-tensorial homomorphism from $\Xk$ to $\freeZ(\K_n^\tensor{k})$ corresponds to the existence of a family of tensors satisfying a specific system of symmetries (cf.~Remark~\ref{rem_description_freestructure_tensorisation} and the discussion at the beginning of Section~\ref{sec_crystals}).
+Indeed, $\freeZ(\K_n^\tensor{k})$ is a space of integer \textit{affine} tensors (where we call a tensor affine if its entries sum up to $1$), and the existence of a $k$-tensorial homomorphism from $\Xk$ to $\freeZ(\K_n^\tensor{k})$ corresponds to the existence of a family of tensors satisfying a specific system of symmetries, which are formally described in~Remark~\ref{rem_description_freestructure_tensorisation}, see also the discussion at the beginning of Section~\ref{sec_crystals}.
 Letting $q$ be the number of vertices in $\X$, such a family can be realised as the family of $k$-dimensional projections of a single affine $q$-dimensional \emph{crystal} tensor, which we next informally define.
-We let $\mathcal{T}^{{n}\cdot\bone_q}(\Z)$ denote the set of all integer \emph{cubical tensors of dimension $q$ and width ${n}$} -- i.e., ${n}\times {n}\times\dots\times {n}$ arrays of integer numbers, where ${n}$ appears $q$ times.
+We let $\mathcal{T}^{{n}\cdot\bone_q}(\Z)$ denote the set of all integer \emph{cubical tensors of dimension $q$ and width ${n}$}---i.e., ${n}\times {n}\times\dots\times {n}$ arrays of integers, where ${n}$ appears $q$ times.
 The notion of projecting should intuitively be thought of as ``summing up all entries of a tensor along a certain set of directions''; the formal definition shall make use of the operation of \emph{tensor contraction}, which we define in Section~\ref{subsec_tensors}.
-By oriented projection we mean that the directions are considered to be ordered. \begin{defn}[Informal] Let $q,{n}\in\N$ and $k\in\{0,\dots,q\}$.
+By oriented projection we mean that the directions are considered to be ordered.
+This is because, for example, the $2$-dimensional oriented projection of a $3$-dimensional tensor onto the directions $1$ and $2$ is the transpose of the $2$-dimensional oriented projection of the same tensor onto the directions $2$ and $1$. \begin{defn}[Informal] Let $q,{n}\in\N$ and $k\in\{0,\dots,q\}$.
 A cubical tensor $C\in\mathcal{T}^{{n}\cdot\bone_q}(\Z)$ is a \emph{$k$-crystal} if all its $k$-dimensional oriented projections are equal.
-In this case, the \emph{$k$-shadow} of $C$ is this common oriented projection. \end{defn} Equivalently, a $k$-crystal is required to have equal $k$-dimensional projections \emph{up to reflection} -- where a reflection is a higher-dimensional analogue of the transpose operation for matrices.
-Let $\zeta_C$ be the map -- associated with an affine $k$-crystal $C$ -- that takes a $k$-tuple $\bx$ of vertices of $\X$ and maps it to the projection of $C$ onto the hyperplane generated by $\bx$.
+In this case, the \emph{$k$-shadow} of $C$ is this common oriented projection. \end{defn} Equivalently, a $k$-crystal is required to have equal $k$-dimensional projections \emph{up to reflection}---where a reflection is a higher-dimensional analogue of the transpose operation for matrices.
+Let $\zeta_C$ be the map---associated with an affine $k$-crystal $C$---that takes a $k$-tuple $\bx$ of vertices of $\X$ and maps it to the projection of $C$ onto the hyperplane generated by $\bx$.
 By construction, $\zeta_C$ behaves well with respect to projections, so it is automatically $k$-tensorial.
 In order to yield a certificate of acceptance for $\BA^k(\X,\K_n)$, according to Theorem~\ref{thm_decoupling_BLPAIP_for_cliques}, $\zeta_C$ also needs to be a homomorphism and satisfy the extra condition $\ba\not\prec\bx\;\Rightarrow\;E_\ba\ast\zeta_C(\bx)=0$.
 It turns out that both these requirements translate as a condition on the $k$-\emph{shadow} $S$ of $C$: The only entries of $S$ allowed to be nonzero are those whose coordinates are all distinct.
-We say that a tensor having this property is \emph{hollow}.
+We say that a tensor having this property is \emph{hollow} (the formal definition is given in Section~\ref{sec_crystals}).
 As an example, if $k=2$, the condition means that the $n\times n$ matrix $S$ needs to have zero diagonal; if $k=3$, three diagonal planes of the $n\times n\times n$ tensor $S$ of the form $(a,a,b)$, $(a,b,a)$, $(b,a,a)$ should be set to zero, and so on.